justinband/justinband.github.io/README.md

 - Basic knowledge of GitHub

-- Basic command line navigation
+- Some command line experience

-## Setup
+## Instructions

-The following steps are based on the steps provided at the [GitHub Pages website](https://pages.github.com/).
+The following steps are based on the GitHub Pages [website](https://pages.github.com/).

-These steps assume that you're creating a brand new repository.
+If you run into issues, refer to the [FAQ](#faq).

-1. Create a public repository on GitHub.
+#### 1. Creating and Cloning a GitHub Repository

-    * Name your repository `username.github.io` where "username" is your actual GitHub username.
-For example, my repository is called `justinband.github.io`.
+1. Create a public repository on GitHub named `username.github.io`.
+Ensure `username` is your GitHub username.

-    * You may ask, "Why use git?".
-The reason we use Git is because it's a powerful tool used for distributed version-control.
-This means that you can host and maintain files on an online repository (in our case this is on GitHub) and be able to see previous versions of those files.
-Git allows many people to work on the same project at once.
+    * For example, this repository is called `justinband.github.io`.
     <br/>

 2. Using a command line, clone the repository.